-Tentative Scheduled Date: Friday, Sept 27th Tentative Schedule Location: Mad River, Blue Lake or camping out on the Smith River Students will be required to participate in a snorkel survey!
+Tentative Scheduled Date: Tuesday May 6

+Tentative Schedule Location: Mad River or Eel River TBA Students will be required to participate in a snorkel survey!

 Equipment: You will need a snorkel mask, wet suit, and booties (or any other water shoes/sandals) for this exercise.

-Students can rent equipment at Pacific Outfitters and Eureka Shop for relatively affordable
+Students can rent equipment at Pacific Outfitters and Eureka Shop for relatively affordable prices. https://pacificoutfitters.com/eureka

-I have one extra snorkel mask, and two wet suits that can be loaned.
-I would recommend a 3mm-5mm wet suit.
+I would recommend a 3mm-5mm wet suit